-Rio de Janeiro police conduct deadly raid in Alemao favelas
+Rio police raid on favela kills at least 18, sparks anger

 The ruling came in response to a raid on the Jacarezinho favela in 2021 that resulted in 28 people being killed.
 As was the case Thursday, an officer died during that raid, which some speculated at the time was the cause for subsequent abuse and summary executions.

-Thursday’s operation began before dawn and was still underway at midday.
+Thursday’s operation began before dawn and finished around 4 p.m. local time, police said.
 Nearly 400 police officers were involved, including Rio’s tactical police unit, backed up by four helicopters and 10 bullet-proofed vehicles, according to the police statement.

-In another video shared by Voz da Comunidade, a community news outlet focused on Rio’s favelas, residents can be seen calling for peace and waving white cloths from their windows and rooftops.
+In a video shared by Voz da Comunidade, a community news outlet focused on Rio’s favelas, residents can be seen calling for peace and waving white cloths from their windows and rooftops.

+Fabrício Oliveira, one of the coordinators of the police raid, said authorities fear that Friday could be another violent day at the Complexo do Alemao.

+“Our experience has told us that after raids like these police are attacked in every way,” Oliveira said.